Women’s Retreat: Shibari & Wilderness

 I’m not religious or spiritual, is this retreat still for me?

-What should I bring for hiking clothes?
+What should I bring for hiking and adventure clothes?

 We suggest packing a variety of layers (re: puffer, fleece layer, tights, knit hat, shorts).
 Layers can be shed as the day warms up.
 Poly-blends are great for hiking as they wick sweat away from the body.